 - Virgin Media 0800 953 3333

 What are the problems with the Telephone Preference Service?

-The issue with this arrangement is that even though the Telephone Preference Service is theoretically enforced by law in the UK, there are many loopholes and problems:
+The issue with this arrangement is that even though the TPS is theoretically enforced by law in the UK, there are many loopholes and problems:

 - There is no control restricting calls that originate from outside the UK

-- If you’ve filled in a web-form at any time by ticking a box that allows a company to contact you for marketing purposes.
+- If you’ve filled in a web form at any time by ticking a box that allows a company to contact you for marketing purposes they have your details

 - A company of which you are a customer can legitimately call you